Groupe-Klocel/cella-frontend/README.md

 This CELLA frontend template is released under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version (GPL-3+).

 See the [LICENSE.md](LICENSE.md) file for a full copy of the license.

+## Contact
+Do not hesitate to contact us at solutions@klocel.com for any question related to this project.